Gepardec/ansible-role-okd/README.md

 <br>
 <br>

+# Archived Repository!

+The installation mechanism for okd has been updated with version 4.x.
+The new installation procedure is similar to the installation procedure for OpenShift. okd is no longer a platform that you can install on a supported operating system.
+Starting with version 4 it is shipped with it is own operating system - Fedora CoreOS.
+As the installation of an operating system is not typically covered via ansible we have decided to archive our okd ansible role.

+---

 # Ansible Role: OKD

-An Ansible Role that installs okd 3.11 on centos based systems via oc cluster up.
-Once there is an OKD installation mechanism for okd 4.x we will update the role accordingly.
-At the time of writing this readme the roadmap for okd 4.x which includesan install mechanism for okd 4.x has been added to the [openshift/community](https://github.com/openshift/community) repo via  [pull request 55](https://github.com/openshift/community/pull/55) on 28.10.2019.
+An Ansible Role to install okd 3.11 on CentOS based systems via oc cluster up.

 ## Role Variables

-`okd` role depends on `gepardec.docker` role.
+`okd` role depends on `geerlingguy.docker` role.
 As such the variable(s) defined in those roles can be used here as well.

 `okd_adm_user` specifies which user should own the  docker commands.
 By default the value is "vagrant".

 `okd_oc_client_version` specifies the okd version for which the client binary gets installed and conesquently the cluster version that derives the version from the